Royal Air Maroc: Key people

-As of December 2018, Abdelhamid Addou holds the CEO position.
+As of December 2025, Hamid Addou holds the CEO position.

 Head office

 Royal Air Maroc has its head office on the grounds of Casablanca-Anfa Airport in Casablanca.
 In 2004 the airline announced that it would move its head office from Casablanca to the Nouaceur Province, near Mohammed V International Airport.
 MAP, the official state news agency, said that the construction of the headquarters and a 500-room conference hotel would take 1 year and 6 months.
 The agreement to build the head office in Nouaceur was signed in 2009.

 Destinations

 At December 2018, Royal Air Maroc served 94 destinations.

 Codeshare agreements

 Royal Air Maroc has codeshare agreements with the following airlines: